-- 2) Attend two (2) Legislative Council meetings per quarter and deliver a report to Legislative Council. - 3) Hold at least two (2) weekly office hours. - 4) Improve and maintain networking between A.S.
-Businesses and Associated Students. - 5) Shall attend all BCC Chair Council Meetings. - 6) Meet once a month with all Business Managers and Student Managers of respective A.S. enterprises to discuss current business plans, profitability, areas for potential growth, and any other relevant business related topics. - 7) Serve as liaison between Business Services and A.S.
-Director of Administration. - 8) Serve as advisor to the four (4) Project Developers. - 9) By the fourth (4th) week of Fall quarter, hold election to decide the projects A.S.
-Business Services will be running for the year, a minimum of two (2) projects. - 10) By the fourth (4th) week of Winter quarter, review Project Developer(s) business plans with Vice-Chair and A.S.
-Assistant Director of Administration to decide upon final projects for remainder of the year. - G) Duties and Powers of the Vice-Chair: - 1) Record the minutes. - 2) Attend the weekly meetings. - 3) Run meetings in the absence of the Chair. - 4) Hold at least three (3) weekly office hours. - 5) Oversee administrative duties. - 6) Manage correspondence with Chair. - 7) Assist in a minimum of one (1) project per quarter. - 8) Serve as advisor to the two (2) Project Researchers - 9) By the fourth (4th) week of Winter quarter, review Project Developer(s) business plans with Chair and A.S.
-Assistant Director of Administration to decide upon final projects for remainder of the year. - H) Duties of four (4) Project Developers: - 1) Attend weekly meetings. - 2) Take on a minimum of one (1) project per quarter. - 3) Serve as additional Project Researchers for the first four (4) weeks of Fall quarter. - 4) Take on a voted upon project and develop a business plan to be turned into Chair no later than fourth week of Winter quarter. - 5) During Winter quarter work on finalized projects.
-This may or may not be the project plans you turned in. - 6) Serve as liaison between A.S.
-Business Services and business services at other universities.
+- 1) Hold weekly meetings with the Committee. - 2) The Chairperson of A.S.
+Committee on Business Services shall be in the Office of the President as the liaison to A.S.
+Committee on Business Services. - 3) Attend two (2) Senate meetings per quarter and deliver a report to Senate. - 4) Hold at least two (2) weekly office hours.

+- 5) Improve and maintain networking between A.S.
+Businesses and Associated Students. - 6) Shall attend all BCC Chair Council Meetings. - 7) Meet once a month with all Business Managers and Student Managers of respective A.S. enterprises to discuss current business plans, profitability, areas for potential growth, and any other relevant business related topics. - 8) Attend all business manager staff meetings. - 9) Serve as liaison between Business Services and A.S.
+Director of Administration. - 10) Meet with all Business Services members to discuss current business plans and potentially improvements for the next academic year prior to submitting subCommittee budgets. - G) Duties and Powers of the Vice Chair: - 1) Record the minutes. - 2) Attend the weekly meetings. - 3) Run meetings in the absence of the Chair. - 4) Hold at least two (2) weekly office hours. - 5) Oversee administrative duties. - 6) Manage correspondence with Chair. - H) Duties and Responsibilities of A.S Community Financial Fund Coordinator: - 1) Attend weekly meetings. - 2) Facilitate CFF workgroup meetings with members outside of Business Services weekly meetings. - 3) Serve as the primary liaison between CFF and Business Services. - 4) Report on CFF businesses during Business Services weekly meetings. - 5) Work on updating the CFF legal code with Senator, Business Services Chair, CFF workgroup members under staff supervision. - Develop ways to improve the existing services provided by CFF with workgroup members. - I) Duties and Responsibilities of the two (2) Project Managers: - 1) Attend weekly meetings. - 2) Take on a minimum of one (1) project per quarter. - 3) Serve as additional Project Developers for the first four (4) weeks of Fall quarter. - 4) Serve as the primary project coordinators and point people for new projects developed by Business Services and within the Association.